This is not the monkeypox that doctors thought they knew

 “It seems to me that consulting with clinicians in the field may have been helpful,” she said.
 National health agencies have been slow to understand the virus’s many manifestations in the current outbreak, she added.

-Orkin is president of the Medical Women’s Federation, past president of the British HIV Association and a governing council member of the International AIDS Society.
+Orkin is president of the Medical Women’s Federation, past president of the British HIV Association and a governing councilmember of the International AIDS Society.
 “I’ve got a loud voice,” she said, “and I’m still finding it difficult to get a response.”

 Senior members of the WHO responded to Orkin on Aug.
 2, asking to discuss the cases that she and her colleagues had described.
 The CDC did not reply to Orkin but added rectal pain and bleeding, along with other new symptoms, to its guidance to clinicians on Aug.
 5.